Make a strong, positive impression on hiring managers and recruiters with the best headshot you can muster.

-If you're interested in going this route, take a look at some actual potrait photos this person has taken in the past.
+If you're interested in going this route, take a look at some actual portrait photos this person has taken in the past.
 Make sure they line up with the style of what great looks like in a headshot photo.

 You'll want to find a neutral background so that it's not distracting and the attention is on your face.
-Generally, a solid-colored wall in white, tan, light gray, pale yellow, or steel blue works great.
+Generally, a solid-colored wall in white, tan, light gray, pale yellow, or steel blue works excellent.
 You want it to feel warm and inviting.

 Things that work great in the era of COVID are: outside city hall, outside a downtown office building, outside an art museum, a public park, or a backyard garden.

 It's incredible how much difference lighting can make in the quality of a photo!
 You'll want to make sure there's clear, consistent light across your face.
 Natural light or studio light works best.